-MineARC Refuge Chamber Batteries
+MineARC OEM Refuge Chamber Batteries

 MineARC refuge chambers have been extensively tested with MineARC branded AGM batteries.
 The charging and controller systems have been calibrated for this specific battery type.
-This UPS system is designed to ensure that the refuge chamber’s standalone duration will meet required Government specifications.
+This UPS system is designed to ensure that the refuge chamber’s standalone duration will meet the required Government specifications.

 MineARC batteries have a robust casing for added protection in harsh industrial environments and are stored in a secure steel cabinet at the rear of portable refuge chambers and outside the main chamber for permanent refuge shelters.
 The battery monitoring sensors are linked to the refuge chambers digital control system and will automatically alert occupants to any anomalies.

-The batteries themselves are maintenance free, however, regular testing and inspection are required to ensure refuge chambers are able to operate for the full safe-refuge entrapment time relevant to the chamber.
+The batteries themselves are maintenance-free, however, regular testing and inspection are required to ensure refuge chambers are able to operate for the full safe-refuge entrapment time relevant to the chamber.
 The safe-refuge duration is the time that critical life support systems will continue to operate after the mine compressed air or mains power supply fails; a minimum of 36 hours.